-Professor Leslie Culver will visit Oregon Law in September 2018 as the Galen Distinguished Guest in Legal Writing.
+Professor Leslie Culver visited Oregon Law in September 2018 as the Galen Distinguished Guest in Legal Writing.
 Her scholarship in critical race theory, anthropology, feminist communication, and social science aims to empower marginalized law students and attorneys.
 Her current work combines prior research with legal writing pedagogy.
-During her visit, she will present an article to the faculty and meet with students in various settings.
-The Galen Distinguished Guest is supported by generous funding provided by alumnus Morris Galen (Oregon Law 1950).

-The University of Oregon’s 2017-18 Galen Distinguished Guest in Legal Writing was the Deputy Solicitor General in the Washington State Attorney General’s Office and one of the primary attorneys in Washington v.
-Trump, regarding the travel ban, Anne Egeler.
+The University of Oregon’s 2017-18 Galen Distinguished Guest in Legal Writing was Anne Egeler, the Deputy Solicitor General in the Washington State Attorney General’s Office and one of the primary attorneys in Washington v.
+Trump, regarding the travel ban.
 On January 25, 2018, she made a presentation to all first-year students about preparing pleadings, appeals, and oral arguments—both on an expedited schedule and under typical circumstances.
 She was a guest lecturer in Administrative Law, addressing historical and current uses of executive orders, and she shared tips on oral argument preparation with moot court teams.

 The inaugural Galen Distinguished Guests in Legal Writing were Professor Mary Beth Beazley and Professor Melissa Weresh.